PRISM: Probabilistic Runtime Insights and Scalable Performance Modeling for Large-Scale Distributed Training: Related Work

 A separate body of work has investigated failures in training clusters at-scale, characterizing their frequency of occurrence in production clusters.
 Papers such as~\cite{kokolis2025reliability} break down the causes of failures and assign probabilities for various root causes.
-Several recent works have quantified failures and fail-slows at-scale.
-Most works in this area, such as~\cite{lin2025stragglers, falcon, holmes}, propose monitoring tools to keep track of slowdowns so that manual intervention can occur.
-Others also present mitigation strategies.
-This is orthogonal to our work, which aims to develop a modeling tool for modeling variability at-scale.
-Since practitioners often cannot pinpoint where variability originates, its important to build systems that perform well despite it.
+Some recent works have quantified variation~\cite{notAllGpuscreatedequal} and fail-slows at-scale as well~\cite{lin2025stragglers}.
+Most works in this area, such as~\cite{lin2025stragglers, falcon, holmes}, propose \textit{monitoring} tools to keep track of slowdowns so that manual intervention can occur.
+Others also present \textit{mitigation} strategies~\cite{falcon}.
+This is orthogonal to our work, which aims to develop a \textit{modeling} tool for modeling variability at-scale.
+Our work is also orthogonal to work that proposes specific improvements such as~\cite{pal2019ddp}, since PRISM is designed not as a specific optimization, but rather to help researchers understand and explore the design space of variation's impact at-scale.
+Given that practitioners are often not able to pinpoint where variability originates, its important to model and build systems that perform well despite this observed variation.